vlang/v/doc/docs.md

 the compiler will translate array operations directly into C array operations - omiting bounds checking.
-This may save a lot of time in a function that iterates over an array but at the cost of making the function unsafe - unless the boundries will be checked by the user.
+This may save a lot of time in a function that iterates over an array but at the cost of making the function unsafe - unless the boundaries will be checked by the user.

 `if _likely_(bool expression) {` this hints the C compiler, that the passed boolean expression is very likely to be true, so it can generate assembly